testingisdocumenting/znai/znai-docs/znai/flow/footnotes.md

 # Preview

-Hover mouse over footnote reference see its content
+Hover mouse over a footnote reference see its content in a tooltip.